ipapi-is/ipapi/README.md

 + [IP to Geolocation Database](https://ipapi.is/geolocation.html) - **Free** - Contains the geographical location (Including coordinates, city name and country) of millions of unique IPv4 and IPv6 networks.
 + [IP to ASN Database](https://ipapi.is/asn.html) - **Commercial** - This database includes rich meta data for all active and inactive ASNs of the Internet.
 Currently, there are around 85.000 active ASNs and hundreds of thousands inactive/unassigned ASNs.
 + [IP to VPN Database](https://ipapi.is/vpn-detection.html) - **Commercial** - The IP to VPN Database is a database that contains VPN IP addresses from well-known providers like ExpressVPN and NordVPN.
 Additionally, the database contains IP ranges from other VPN providers from which the provider's name is not known.
++ [IP to Abuser Database](https://ipapi.is/ip-to-abuser.html) - **Commercial** - Contains IP addresses that are known to be involved in malicious activities such as hacking attempts, spam, and DDoS attacks.
++ [IP to Company Database](https://ipapi.is/ip-to-company.html) - **Commercial** - Maps IP addresses to the companies that own them, providing detailed information about the organization behind each IP.

 ## IP to Hosting Database